Brennall/HFH-SRD/Chapter07.md

 New religion introduced last season	 -4

 ### EXAMPLE: Marcus, a 9th level fighter, is ruler of a borderlands domain with a morale score of +1 (Loyal).
 But after accidentally donning a helm of alignment change, Marcus becomes chaotic (-2) and starts running his domain with an iron fist.
 He offers no festivals (-1), and raises taxes from 2gp to 4gp per peasant (-2), while increasing his garrison troops from 3gp/family to 4gp/family (+1).
-The dominion’s population grows only 2.5% (no modifier).
-At the end of the season, he rolls 2d6-5+1 for his domain’s loyalty and scores a 2.
+The dominion's population grows only 2.5% (no modifier).
+At the end of the season, he rolls 2d6-5+1 for his domain's loyalty and scores a 2.
 That means his domain morale drops by 2 point, from +1 to -1.
 His domain has become Demoralized, as his peasants lose their confidence in their ruler.
-If he continues in his tyrannical ways, Marcus may find that the tighter he grips, the more peasants slip away…
+If he continues in his tyrannical ways, Marcus may find that the tighter he grips, the more peasants slip away...

 ### Garrisons and Morale

-As indicated on the Domain Morale Roll Adjustments above, the size of a domain’s garrison has a dramatic effect on the domain’s morale.
+As indicated on the Domain Morale Roll Adjustments above, the size of a domain's garrison has a dramatic effect on the domain's morale.
 Normally the mere existence of the garrison is enough to count for morale purposes.
 The garrison does not need to be physically in the domain.
-A ruler who takes his entire 2gp/family garrison on raid into an enemy’s domain still counts as having a 2gp/family garrison for purposes of his domain’s morale.
-From the peasants’ perspective, it’s better to have the war waged somewhere else!
+A ruler who takes his entire 2gp/family garrison on raid into an enemy's domain still counts as having a 2gp/family garrison for purposes of his domain's morale.
+From the peasants' perspective, it's better to have the war waged somewhere else!

-However, this benefit only lasts while the ruler’s domain is actually safe.
+However, this benefit only lasts while the ruler's domain is actually safe.
 If the domain is attacked while part of the garrison is absent, then only that portion of the garrison that is physically present in the domain counts for morale purposes.

-EXAMPLE: Marcus’ domain has 1,200 families with a garrison cost of 2,400gp per month.
-Marcus’ garrison consists of 40 heavy cavalry (60gp/month x 60 = 2,400gp).
+EXAMPLE: Marcus' domain has 1,200 families with a garrison cost of 2,400gp per month.
+Marcus' garrison consists of 40 heavy cavalry (60gp/month x 60 = 2,400gp).
 When Marcus receives a call to arms from his lord, he sends 20 heavy cavalry to join his lord in fighting in a distant realm.
 This does not have any immediate morale implications.
 The next month, however, beastmen begin raiding his domain.
 Because the domain is being attacked, only that portion of its garrison which is physically present counts for morale purposes.
 20 heavy cavalry are worth 1,200gp, so Marcus will suffer the -1gp/family decrease adjustment on his next morale roll.
 To avoid this, Marcus petitions his lord to allow him to bring his forces force.

 ### Villages, Towns, and Cities